 Customer Segmentation in Retail Banking vs. Other Segments

 The banking world is diverse and complex, encompassing a wide range of services and clients.
-Each type of banking has its specific customer typology and, therefore, its own strategies and methods for segmenting those customers.
+Each type of banking has its specific customer typology and, therefore, its own strategies and methods for bank customer segmentation.
 Below, we briefly describe the types of banking and their segmentation at a high level:

 While each type of banking has its own segmentation and strategies, this article will focus specifically on the characteristics of customer segmentation in Retail Banking.